Signing in users with OAuth v2

 3. From the Connection Code field, select the connector app you created for OAuth v2 authorization.

-4. In the General section, tap on Get user identity.
+4. In the General section, turn the Get user identity toggle on.

 6. In the Metadata section, tap on Block user input.
 By default, the sign-in step is rendered as a hero card.